keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 until all the required pre-deployment tasks/evaluations defined on either the `KeptnApp` or `KeptnWorkload` level pass.
 Only then are the pods bound to a node and deployed.
-If any evaluation or task fails, the `KeptnApp` issues an appropriate `*Errored` event and terminates the deployment.
+If any pre-deployment evaluation or task fails, the `KeptnApp` issues an appropriate `*Errored` event and terminates the deployment.
 If all evaluations and tasks in a phase are successful,